kaidez/kaidez.com/_drafts/2015-02-18-ajax-tutorial.md

 2. The spec calls for Promises to manage errors in a specific way: the current jQuery build doesn't do this.

 According to <a href="http://bugs.jquery.com/ticket/11010" target="blank">a ticket in jQuery's bug tracker</a>, these things are happening because implementing Promise as per the spec would cause breaking changes in jQuery.
-It would break things in jQuery, affecting more than its Promises functionality.
+It would break things to the point that things other than Promises wouldn't work.

 There is much more to Promises than what's being discussed here.
 Domenic Denicola, a very active member of the Promises community, has written <a href="https://gist.github.com/domenic/3889970" target="blank">an excellent Promises post on GitHub</a> that explains them even further.